zellwk/zellwk.com/src/posts/2020-07-29-horizontal-and-vertical-centers-of-an-element.md

 ---
 layout: post
-title: Bounding Box Helper
+title: Getting the horizontal and vertical centers of an element
-description: A helper for getting horizontal and vertical centers of an element
+description: A function for getting horizontal and vertical centers of an element
-slug: bounding-box-helper
+slug: horizontal-and-vertical-centers-of-an-element
 tags:
   - javascript
 newsletter: jsSnippets